-Lieutenant Governor Jerry Abramson is the longest-serving mayor in the city of Louisville’s 232-year history, having won election to five terms, two of them over a merged city and county government.
+Before becoming Lieutenant Governor, Abramson was the longest-serving mayor in the city of Louisville’s 232-year history, having won election to five terms, two of them over a merged city and county government.

-Throughout 21 years as mayor, Abramson oversaw a dramatic transformation of Louisville.
+Throughout his years as mayor, Abramson oversaw a dramatic transformation of Louisville.
 He helped maintain and enhance Louisville’s economy during the nation’s recent economic crisis by bringing the KFC Yum!
 Center to the city’s waterfront and supporting the expansion of major employers such as UPS, Ford and GE.
-At the same, Abramson supported local small business and accelerated the community’s downtown revitalization with the addition of 4th Street Live, the Frazier International History Museum and the Muhammad Ali Center.
+At the same time, Abramson supported local small business and accelerated the community’s downtown revitalization with the addition of Slugger Field, Waterfront Park, Fourth Street Live, the Frazier History Museum and the Muhammad Ali Center.

-He also brought together diverse partners to re-invent Louisville as a “City of Parks” and to develop a nationally recognized public housing model.
+He also collaborated with diverse partners to reinvent Louisville as a “City of Parks” and to develop a nationally recognized public housing model.
 In 2008, the U.S. Conference of Mayors acknowledged Abramson’s impact when it named Louisville “America’s Most Livable Large City.”

-Abramson received a B.S. in Business Economics from Indiana University and a law degree from Georgetown University in Washington, D.C.
-He served in the U.S. Army from 1969-1971, and then went on to hold two terms on Louisville’s Board of Aldermen.
-In addition to privately practicing law, he served in state government as General Counsel to Kentucky Governor John Y. Brown, Jr.
+Abramson received a Bachelor of Science in business economics from Indiana University and a law degree from Georgetown University in Washington, D.C.
+He served in the U.S. Army from 1969-1971, and then went on to two terms on Louisville’s Board of Aldermen.
+In addition to privately practicing law, he served in state government as general counsel to Kentucky Governor John Y. Brown Jr.

 He and his wife, Madeline, have a son, Sidney.